 - 1/2 cup grated imported Pecorino Romano cheese

-Shape rice into a ball (a little larger than a golf ball) Make indentation and place about 1 tablespoon meat mixture in center and roll rice over in your hand, adding a little more rice to cover and form a ball.
+Shape rice into a ball (a little larger than a golf ball) Make indentation and place about 1 tablespoon meat mixture in center with a few cubes of cheese and roll rice over in your hand, adding a little more rice to cover and form a ball.
 Prepare all of the balls and place on waxed paper before going to the next step.

 Gently dip the rice ball in beaten egg.
 Roll in Italian seasoned breadcrumbs and deep-fry (375) about 3-4 at a time until golden.
 I used my Fry Daddy.
 Drain on paper toweling.
 2 cups of Arborio rice made about 12 arancini depending on size.